 Curriculum, teaching and learning

 All children are treated as individuals and the class teacher, alongside key support staff, plans an appropriately differentiated curriculum for children with additional needs to ensure high quality teaching and learning with effective support and resources.
-Clear learning targets (or Individual Support Plans) are put in place and reviewed regularly to monitor progress and the impact of additional support and intervention.
+Individual Support Plans and/or Individual Provision Maps/Pupil Passports are put in place and reviewed regularly to monitor progress and the impact of additional support and intervention.

 Key assessments are made to ensure children are on track to meet their targets and that planning and teaching accurately address needs; planning is regularly reviewed and evaluated to inform next steps.

 Children are involved in the setting of personal targets and in the review of progress alongside teachers and support staff.
 Parents are vital partners in the child’s learning journey through school and are invited to attend review meetings of their child’s progress each term.
 Parents are always encouraged and expected to engage in supporting learning in different ways, such as targeted homework and regular reading at home.